jrspan/dobbelsteenbep/README.md

 - Usage of results tool

 ## Software requirements
-The only requirements that are needed for the device are a (stable) bluetooth connection and the ability to execute Python codes.
+The only requirements that are needed for the device are a (stable) bluetooth connection and Python installed on your device.
+Python 3.12 is recommended, but other versions should work as well.

-Within Python, the following modules are needed:
+With Python, the following modules are needed:
 - MetaWear
 - NumPy
 - Pandas